The Trump Organization has been ordered to pay $1.61 million for tax fraud

 Last summer, he agreed to plead guilty and serve as the star witness.

-In its statement, the Trump Organization spokesperson suggested Weisselberg had been coerced into turning against the company.
+In the statement, Trump Organization spokeswoman Benza suggested Weisselberg had been coerced into turning against the company.

 "Allen Weisselberg is a victim.
 He was threatened, intimidated and terrorized.
 He was given a choice of pleading guilty and serving 90 days in prison or serving the rest of his life in jail — all of this over a corporate car and standard employee benefits," the statement read.